clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 ---

+### TL;DR:

+SaaS is not the same as a cloud native multi-tenant web application

+---

 You watch lots of videos and read the SaaS learning sections on the AWS and Microsoft web sites (see Resources)

 ---